about US

 -

-Survived domestic or sexual abuse
+Domestic or sexual abuse

 -

-Experienced homelessness or poverty
+Homelessness or poverty

 -

-Mental health, disabilities or neurodiversity
+Mental health challenges, disability, or neurodiversity

 -

-Been isolated by systems that overlooked them.
+Isolation caused by systems that overlooked them

 We meet women where they are and walk with them towards healing, skills, and long-term change.